 Who is lowering drug costs?

-Tag: Rx resources, Pharmacy care services, rx pharmacy benefit management
+Tag: Health plan resources, rx pharmacy benefit management, Total cost management

 Videos and podcasts

 Transforming pharmacy through synchronization

 Tag: Total cost management, Complex conditions, Member experience

 This article is directed solely to its intended audience about important developments affectingthe pharmacy benefits

 business.
 It is not intended to promote the use of any drug mentioned in the article and neither the author nor

 OptumRx has accepted any form of compensation for the preparation or distribution of this article.